 Choose the Compression method: Zip (for regular uploads) or GZip (for files distributed over the Internet)

-You can also specify Compression level.
-Better compression takes more time and CPU/memory, lower compression is faster and requires less resources.
+You may also adjust Compression level.
+Better compression takes more time and CPU/RAM, lower compression is faster and requires less resources.

 Avoid enabling compression for already compressed files such as jpg, gif, png images, compressed video files, archives (zip, rar, 7z, etc.).
 Be also careful when enabling compression for very large files, this may take a lot of time and CPU resources.